UnivLille-Meta/Miage23/Groups/G15/report-week03.md

 Actuellement, le pion ne peut se déplacer que d'une seule case.
 Pour améliorer cela, j'ai commencé à ajouter de nouvelles méthodes afin de faire fonctionner les tests et corriger les bugs.

+# Coundoul Adama

+## Homework :

+### Watch at home: about design

+#### Objects vs. Data

+The difference between an object and data structure is:
+-Data structures are data containers with a limited API, forcing the client to perform the necessary calculations themselves.
+-Objects encapsulate both data and behaviors, exposing a rich API that allows clients to easily reuse complex behaviors without having to implement them themselves.

+#### About global variables

+Global variables are convenient but have cons: they allow only one global instance, complicate testing, and cannot be specialized for specific contexts.
+The suggested solutions avoid global variables by using more modular approaches , letting objects specialize their messages to improve flexibility and testability.

+####  Global to parameter

+Avoid global variables and Singletons to make code more modular and easier to test.
+Global variables can be turned into parameters, such as instance variables , This improves code modularity and allows easier isolated testing.

+### Extra about langages

+### Project milestone 1

+I choose the kata : Pawn Promotion .
+To understand the existing code , i write tests which show bugs when pawns arrive to the back of the board, the pawn is not promoted.
+It's still a pawn.